 The home is the gift of Dr. and Mrs. Robert G. King '33 of Marion, Massachusetts, in memory of his late father, Dr. Perry F. King 1899, who was a prominent surgeon, member of the Board of Trustees (1914-1918), team physician (four decades), one of the founders of the Alumni Association and responsible for the organization of the Student Health Service.
-The beautiful old home is located at 1414 S. Union Ave. and will be the home of Alpha Delta Pi sorority.
+The beautiful old home is located at 1414 S. Union Ave. and is the home to Alpha Delta Pi sorority.